yieldbot/adi/README.md

 ### Data Views

-More on this when I have some examples
+More on this when I have some examples.
+Basically, data views allow construction of any view of the data the programmer wants.
+See my tests especially [test_core.clj](https://github.com/zcaudate/adi/blob/master/test/adi/test_core.clj) for more details

 ### Future Work